layumi/Person_reID_baseline_pytorch/tutorial/README.md

 ## Windows Usage
 We do not suggest using Windows considering lower GPU usage and unexpected errors.
-If you still want to use Windoes, you should keep two points in mind.
+If you still want to use Windows, you should keep two points in mind.
 - Path: Ubuntu path is `\home\zzd\` but Windows path is `D://Downloads/` using `/` not `\`
 - Multi-thread: Pytorch does not support multiple thread to read the data.
 Please set `num_workers=0` during trainning and test.
 Please also refer to